-• RTPI should be provided at all passenger waiting facilities, given that buses are fitted with an automatic vehicle location system
+RTPI should be provided at all passenger waiting facilities, given that buses are fitted with an automatic vehicle location system (AVLS).

-Variable Message Signage (VMS) and Parking Guidance Signage
+Variable Message Signage (VMS) and Parking Guidance Signage (PGS)

-• VMS and/or PGS should, where practicable, be provided in advance of junction locations where traffic routing options may be deployed as part of corridor traffic management.

-• The VMS and/or PGS location identification should consider provision of power, communications, visibility, constructability,
+- VMS and/or PGS should, where practicable, be provided in advance of junction locations where traffic routing options may be deployed as part of corridor traffic management. - The VMS and/or PGS location identification should consider provision of power, communications, visibility, constructability, spatial constraints etc.;

+Close Circuit Television (CCTV) cameras
-CCTV should generally be provided at all signalised junctions.

-• The CCTV locations should consider the provision of power, clear visibility, constructability and any spatial constraints.

-The CCTV masts should be positioned to minimise glare from the

-It should be noted that ducting should be provided at each junction to facilitate power connection between supply points and traffic
+- CCTV should generally be provided at all signalised junctions. - The CCTV locations should consider the provision of power, clear visibility, constructability and any spatial constraints. - The CCTV masts should be positioned to minimise glare from the sun. - It should be noted that ducting should be provided at each junction to facilitate power connection between supply points and traffic signal and ITS equipment.